 Everyone thinks that exercise has to be painful to get any benefit.
 I don’t agree.
 Although I do love a good workout, there’s a lot to be said for doing an activity that doesn’t take a lot of thought or even sweat: walking.
 As Virginia McLaurin recently said during her visit with President Obama and the First Lady when asked the secret of being able to dance at age 106, she replied, “Just keep moving.”

 Walking is a great way to just keep moving.
-It’s something that almost everyone can do, and you walk as far, as fast, and where you want.
+It’s something that almost everyone can do, and you can walk as far, as fast, and wherever you want.